fanglingsu/vimb/README.md

-To inform vimb during compile time where the webextension should be loaded from, the `RUNPREFIX` option can be set to a full qualified path to the directory where the extension should be sotred in.
+To inform vimb during compile time where the webextension should be loaded from, the `RUNPREFIX` option can be set to a full qualified path to the directory where the extension should be stored in.

-To run vimb wihtout installation you could run as a sandbox like this
+To run vimb without installation you could run as a sandbox like this

     make runsandbox